"fifty years back" [STUD]

 I begged the head of the serials department to lend him to us for at least one episode of our series.
 The man looked at me, open-mouthed at my cheek.
 "What?" he barked in a tones of outraged bumbledom, "You can't have him!
 He's serials - you're series!"
 For all the world as if Harvey Nichols had asked the head of Harrods for the loan of his best salesman in Christmas week.We're fortunate that, despite the challenges, Douglas Wilmer rose to meet them and prevailed in some of the greatest performances of the great detective ever seen on the screen.
 More fortunate still are we that the series was released on DVD to the U.S. five years ago.

-And now, 50 years after the first airing of the classic series, the British Film Institute have announced that the 13-episode series will be released on DVD for Region 2 on 30 March 2015.
-You can pre-order your copy from Amazon UK here.
+And now, 50 years after the first airing of the classic series, the British Film Institute have announced that the 13-episode series will be released on DVD .
+The 4-DVD set is available from Amazon (affiliate link).

 And then there are anecdotes that we have about our personal interaction with Mr. Wilmer during his 1998 tour of the United States.
 But that is a story for which the world is not yet prepared...